Укр|Eng|Рус

 The ability to control the operation of a robotic lawn mower from a smartphone or tablet, and in some implementations, even from a computer.
 Communication can be established via a wireless Bluetooth channel or via a Wi-Fi network.
 Features of this control may vary depending on the model of lawn mower.
 So, in some instances you need to use a proprietary mobile application, for others it is enough to open a special page in an Internet browser.
 In any case, this function allows you to remotely access the control of the robotic lawn mower using mobile devices.
 And via a Wi-Fi network, control can be carried out from any corner of the globe where there is Internet coverage.
 This will come in handy when you are away from home - for example, on vacation or on a business trip.

-The maximum number of mowing areas that can be memorized by the robotic lawnmower (see "Type").
+Maximum number of mowing zones that can be stored in the memory of the robotic lawnmower (see "Type").

-The meaning of having several mowing zones is that for each separate zone you can set your own mode of operation of the robot.
-For example, the grass in front of the entrance to the house can be cut every two or three days, maintaining its neat appearance, and the area behind the house, which is not so visible, can be processed once a week.
-Similarly, for different zones, you can set your own processing time — for example, during the day, “keep” the mower out of the area where children can play, and at night keep it away from the bedroom windows so that the noise does not disturb the sleepers.
+The purpose of having multiple mowing zones is that you can set different operating modes for each individual zone.
+For example, you can mow the grass in front of the house every two to three days to keep it looking neat, while the area behind the house, which is less visible, can be mowed once a week.
+Similarly, you can set different processing times for different zones — for instance, avoid sending the mower to a play area during the day when children might be playing, and keep it away from bedroom windows at night to avoid disturbing sleepers.

-In modern robotic mowers, the number of mowing zones usually does not exceed three — this is quite enough in most cases.
+In modern robotic lawn mowers, the number of mowing zones usually does not exceed three — this is typically sufficient in most cases.

 Price graph